Back to Guides

 • Some launch monitors work only with proprietary software

-• Open API systems connect to multiple platforms
+• Open systems connect to multiple platforms

 How This Affects Your Build